edmondscommerce/ansible-project-template/docs/Setup.md

 ## Create Vault Secret
 The vault secret is required to authenticate against hosts.

-New projects can create a vault secret (and store the secret some where safe).
+New projects can create a vault secret (and store the secret some where safe for later).
 Setting up an existing project will require the original secret to be retrieved and set.

-The secret is stored in a file under `ansible-projects/vault-pass.secret`.
+The secret is stored in a file under `ansible-projects/vault.secret`.
 It is git ignored and should never end up in source control.

 ### New Secret